Overview

 - rotate exposed credentials,

-- and include middleware hosts in LPE-driven patch prioritization.
+- and include middleware hosts in local privilege escalation (LPE)-driven patch prioritization.

 Supply chain, identity, and local privilege escalation are often discussed as separate security topics.
 In real enterprise environments, middleware connects all three.